Mail Forwarding Service

 The delivery standard for forwarded mail can be calculated by adding the delivery standard of the postal service initially used and the delivery standard from the old address to the new address, plus one day.

-The service is available for purchase online or at any post office.
+The service is available for purchase:

 The Mail Forwarding for Moves service is offered for periods of: